svlad-90/DLT-Message-Analyzer/README.md

 - "Grouped view" functionality, which allows to easily form groups of repetitive messages and check request-response number, trace spam cases, etc.
 - "Search view" functionality.
 Analogue of the dlt-viewer's search with extended capabilities
 - "Files view", which shows names of analyzed files
-- Advanced highlighting of regex groups (refer to [regex name scripting](./md/regex_name_scripting.md) section)
+- Advanced highlighting of regex groups.
+Refer to [regex name scripting](./md/regex_name_scripting/regex_name_scripting.md) section
 - Continuous search.
 The analysis continues to happen while new messages being received from HU
 - Check of entered regular expressions with providing human-readable errors in case of wrong input
-- In-RAM cache, which makes search dramatically faster
+- In-RAM cache, which makes search dramatically faster.
+Refer to [in-RAM cache](./md/in_ram_cache/in_ram_cache.md) section
 - Work with multiple regex files.
 Possibility to copy-paste from one file to the other
-- "Filters view", which allows to quickly get access to defined "key groups" and change their content (refer to [regex name scripting](./md/regex_name_scripting.md) section)
+- "Filters view", which allows to quickly get access to defined "key groups" and change their content.
+Refer to [regex name scripting](./md/regex_name_scripting/regex_name_scripting.md) section

 - Lock of the search between 2 message id-s
 - Debug "console view"
 and many other features